 From a consumer standpoint, it’s hard to argue with the frustration.
 In all honesty, foreign transaction fees are just another tool for banks to increase their bottom line.
 Moreover, considering banks already earn a profit each time you convert one currency to another, adding foreign transaction fees on top of that only makes matters worse.

 We mentioned above how banks earn a profit each time you convert a currency.
 See, when you make a purchase that qualifies for conversion, banks keep a ‘spread’ for themselves by giving you less than the spot exchange rate.
-But, considering the U.S. dollar is extremely strong right now and outperforming many other currencies, the conversion rate is actually helping U.S. travellers.
+But, considering the U.S. dollar is extremely strong right now and outperforming many other currencies, the conversion rate is actually helping U.S. travelers.
 See, as the U.S. dollar increases in value, it makes the cost of goods and services in foreign countries less expensive.
-So while exchange rates worries are high on the list for international travellers, U.S. consumers should realize that the U.S. dollar is actually the least of your concerns.
+So while exchange rate worries are high on the list for international travelers, U.S. consumers should realize that the U.S. dollar is actually the least of your concerns.

-At 10%, respondents listed credit card overspending as another major worry when travelling abroad.
+At 10%, respondents listed credit card overspending as another major worry when traveling abroad.
 Considering the financial implications of going over your budget – not to mention how easy it can be when on vacation – it’s understandable consumers are worried about too many impulse purchases.

 Our recommendation is to plan your budget ahead of time.
 Rather than calculating the entire amount you can afford to spend over your trip, break the figure down by day so it’s easier to keep track.
 Moreover, avoid purchasing unique items that won’t be very useful once you return home.
-Many times, travellers will purchase cultural items or goods that are extremely eye-catching when on vacation, only to come home and realize it doesn’t quite fit their domestic decor.
+Many times, travelers will purchase cultural items or goods that are extremely eye-catching when on vacation, only to come home and realize it doesn’t quite fit their domestic decor.